Newcastle United 3-1 Birmingham City

 Zola's got the Blues

-This result makes it four defeats and three draws in the seven games since Zola replaced the sacked Gary Rowett on 14 December, and their first-half performance indicated that was run was not going to be ended here.
+This result makes it four defeats and three draws in the seven games since Zola replaced sacked Gary Rowett on 14 December, and their first-half performance indicated that run was not going to end here.

 While Rowett's side did not have a reputation as the most creative outfit, the visitors lacked any threat for long periods, save for shots from distance by Cotterill.